 (iii) operating restrictions and limitations particular to the utility.

-(27) A list and description of the contemporary methods utilized by the utility in developing the IRP, including the following:
+(27) A list and description of the methods utilized by the utility in developing the IRP, including the following:

 (A) For models used in the IRP, the model’s structure and reasoning for its use.